talgworld/betweenjs/README.md

-﻿# betweenjs
+﻿# betweenJS
+ ## Write HTML and CSS in JS easly.
-This package is in development may you find some bugs.
+### betweenJS package is in development may you find some bugs.

-To install first type: npm init enjoy :) you can use it now, all directions inside and it's very easy.
+### To install first type: npm init
+### enjoy :) you can use it now, all directions inside and it's very easy.